M29992/basic-portfolio-template/README.md

 * Use of Variables for better theming changes

 ## 3. Setup and Configuration
-The site uses a basic design so that users can produce a portfolio site using the same template with minimal knowledge of HTML, CSS and Javascript.
+The site uses a basic design so that users can produce a portfolio site using the same template with minimal knowledge of HTML, CSS and JavaScript.

 ### 3.1.
 HTML
 The HTML contains all the content required for the site and with simple changes to text, images and hyperlinks a new user can use this template for a portfolio site.